Q: Are all your products organic, fair trade or wildcrafted? Are you Organic Certified?

 Q: How do I purchase/apply a gift certificate?

-Q: What is the shelf life of Eden Ridge Herbs & Teas?
+Q: What is the shelf life of your dried Herbs & Teas?
 And what is the best way to store them?

 A: Shelf life varies from one herb and tea to another.
 A powdered herb will lose its properties much faster than a whole or cut herb.
 Those with volatile oils like peppermint will lose their freshness much sooner than those without those types of natural oils.
 Roots have the longest shelf life as they are much denser than flowers or leaves.
 It’s difficult to give a quick and simple answer.
 Most herb books have something to say on this subject, but they are not very specific.
 Just as our family did, you will gain insight in this area as you get more familiar with each herb.
 In general, keep the herbs in air-tight containers, as cool as possible, and don’t expose them to light unless in use.